CloudCannon/documentation/collections/_posts/2020-10-01-general-bug-fixes.md

 **Features:**

-* Option to configure the build step to be used for output sync.
+* You can now choose the build step that syncs with your output storage provider.
-* New rich text Copy Formatting option.
+* New 'Copy Formatting' option for editing rich text.
 * Preview text on front-matter editor objects.

 **Fixes:**

-* Restriction creating a site with special characters.
+* Fixed issue with site names containing special characters.
-* Titles for editor link modals not using index of object.
+* Titles for editor link modals will no longer fall back to using the index of that object.
-* Issue with GitLab Pull Request not merging.
+* Fixed issue with GitLab Pull Requests not merging.
-* Wrong file count on publishing screen connected to a Bitbucket repository.
+* Fixed incorrect file count on publishing screen for sites connected to a Bitbucket repository.
-* &nbsp;Table headers now toggling to the top of the table.
+* &nbsp;Toggling table headers now correctly adds to the top of the table.